 We never saw any big tourist groups, no annoying people with their huge cameras.
 It was calm.
 We had to work to discover all the beautiful spots; there were no signs and you couldn’t really trust the GPS.
 I loved that.

 Speed round of favorites.

-1. Meal or meals: Chicken sandwich and dates.
+1. Meal: Chicken sandwich and dates.

 2. Cities to explore: Muscat, Salalah, and Musandam.

 3. Things you did: You have to check out the dry riverbeds known as wadis.
 There are amazing spots cliff-jump!

 4. Cafe: You get your daily dose of Arabic tea with dates everywhere.